ZXY101/Wolf3D-Group/README.md

 Wolf-3D

-Wolf-3D is a group project made by zxy101, Rubzy0422 and Nick-OC97.
+Wolf-3D is a group project made by ZXY101 (Shaun Tenner), Rubzy0422 and Nick-OC97.

 compiling Wolf is always fun .. if you are running a linux system make sure you have these dependencies installed